kakakikikeke/FlappyXY/README.md

 # FlappyXY
-Tha interactive game with Android sensor API.
+The interactive game with Android sensor API.

 # How to install
 Please install the app from below URL.